Starchup/loopback-status/README.md

 # loopback-status
-Health check helper for loopback datasources
+Health check helper for loopback datasources.

+### Description

+1. Verify that data is accessible by doing Count queries to the passed in models
+2. Cache the response of those counts for a predefined amount of time.
+3. Make sure the Count queries execute under a predefined amount of time

 ### Initialization